 The area around Uji Bridge is a link to great stories of Japan's past, both historical and fictional.
 Scenes from the literary classic, Tale of Genji, as well as real life episodes in the history of Japanese tea intertwine to form a rich cultural background.

-Uji, in terms of both geography and climate, is very suitable for tea growing and well known for producing Uji matcha
+Uji, in terms of both geography and climate, is suitable for tea growing and well known for producing Uji matcha

 Cormorant fishing and riverboat cruises are popular summertime activities along the Uji River